zephyrproject-rtos/zephyr/doc/getting_started/installation_linux.rst

 Install additional packages required for development with Zephyr::

+   $ cd ~/zephyr  # or to your directory where zephyr is cloned
    $ pip3 install --user -r scripts/requirements.txt

 CMake version 3.8.2 or higher is required.
 Check what version you have using